TeoNogueira/TeoNogueira/README.md

 ## 👨‍💻 About me <br />

 Hello, my name is Teófilo Nogueira.
-I am currently studying at EBAC through the front-end engineering course.
+I am currently studying at UNIFATECIE through the Systems Development Analyst.
 I develop front-end web applications, and I love technology.
 I have been seeking daily knowledge, and I am willing to face any challenges as a developer.

 - 🌲 HTML, CSS, JavaScript, and React.js
 - 🎨 Adobe XD, Photoshop, Figma